 In the 1960's a large portion of Wildcat Mountain was bequeathed to The Nature Conservancy for stewardship, and is now available for public hiking.
-The main Wildcat Mountain loop is well marked with yellow blazes.
-There are many other interconnecting trails in the preserve boundaries, however it is not recommended you hike them as they are not maintained, and many lead onto private property.
+The Wildcat Mountain loop is well marked with yellow blazes.
+There are many other interconnecting trails in the preserve boundaries, do not attemt to hike them.
+They are not maintained or marked, and many lead onto private property.
+Many hikers have become disoriented attempting to hike these trails and have required rescue by emergency personnel.
+Do not put yourself or the future of these hiking trails in jeopardy, so please stay on the marked trail.

-From the parking area walk up the gravel road for 120 yards to the point where the road veers left onto private property.
+From the parking area walk up the gravel road for 120 yards to the point where the road comes to a 'T'.
 Turn right, following the trail signs for the Wildcat Mountain Natural Area and shortly pass a chain gate.
 Begin the steepest section of the hike as trail makes several switchbacks for 0.4 miles before reaching a stone wall and intersection of the main loop.

 Turn left following the trail signs as it descends the ridge for 0.6 miles then turns right and follows one of the many small fire roads.
 This area has an abundance of Spicebush, a small shrub that grows to about 6ft.
 The plant flowers in March/April with small yellow petals, and is also a favorite habitat for butterflies.